Perpetuus: Security review ordered into takeover of graphene firm

 According to government documents, the business department has concerns because while Perpetuus has just 14 employees and turnover of less than £500,000, it supplies "at least one quarter" of all graphene plasma goods in the UK.

+Recently, Prime Minister Boris Johnson asked his national security adviser Sir Stephen Lovegrove to examine the proposed takeover of another Welsh company, Newport Wafer Fab, by the Chinese-based company Nexperia.

+Newport Wafer Fab is the UK's largest chip computer plant and employs 450 people.

-The review of the potential takeover comes after the government announced it would also scrutinise proposed takeover deals of defence and aerospace firms such as Ultra Electronics and Meggitt by US companies, as well as the purchase of the UK's largest computer chip plant, Newport Wafer Fab, by a Chinese-backed company.
+The review of the Perpetuus deal comes after the government announced it would also scrutinise proposed takeover deals of defence and aerospace firms such as Ultra Electronics and Meggitt by US companies,

 Mr Kwarteng recently cautioned that foreign investment in the UK "must not threaten our national security".